ksandom/achel/packages-available/Semantics/docs/readme.md

     feature / Features
     task / Something you can do.
-    did / A task you have done or worked towards. oAuthAPI / Defines APIs for OAuth to talk to. oAuthEndPoint / Defines endPoints for APIs for OAuth to talk to.
+    did / A task you have done or worked towards.
     ELB / Elastic load balancer.
     route53 / Route53 DNS entry.
     host / All types of hosts.